lethang7794/devops-book/chap-05.md

   - you might limit the scope to which the developer can use "admin permission" and run arbitrary code:
     - only for a specific commands, e.g. `tofu apply`
     - only on code from specific repos, e.g. repos with OpenTofu modules
-    - only on speficic branches, e.g. `main`
+    - only on specific branches, e.g. `main`
-    - only in speficic folders
+    - only in specific folders

   You should also lock down the workflow definitions, so